 Pricing Breakdown

-- Unlimited local code completions
+- Unlimited code completion

 - Local model support (Ollama, LM Studio, OpenAI API compatible)